 Get a glimpse at what you'll be creating inside of Adobe XD during this video series.

-Hey everybody, I'm Matt Rae.
-I'm an XD instructor here at Adobe, and in this video series, we're going to walk through how to design and prototype an adventure-based website from scratch in Adobe XD.
-I'm going to show you some of my favorite features and tips and tricks and best practices to really maximize and make your workflow efficient.
-So if you're interested in following along, download the practice file above, update XD to the latest version, and let's get rolling.
+Hey everybody, I'm Matte Rae.
+I'm an XD instructor here at Adobe and in this video series, we're going to walk through how to design and prototype an adventure-based website from scratch in Adobe XD.
+I'm going to show you some of my favourite features and tips and tricks and best practices to really maximise and make your workflow efficient.
+So if you're interested in following along, download the practice file above, update XD to the latest version and let's get rolling.

 So let's just go ahead and match this so that we are consistent.
 Okay.
 So now we have a bit of a header.
 We can then go in and even add a subheader.
 And this text is obviously going to have a shorter line height so we can reduce that a little bit.
 Maybe it's a longer string just like that.
 Now, we're all set up.
 We have our title and subtitle.
 Let's go ahead and just create a call to action button.

-But with the grid setup, I can actually use custom increments like eight pixels and 16 pixels and move it along with the grid.
-So with that grid set up, I can, again, customize the size of the grid, customize the color.
+But with the grid set-up, I can actually use customised increments like eight pixels and 16 pixels and move it along with the grid.
+So with that grid set up, I can, again, customise the size of the grid, customise the colour.
 So if I don't really want it to show up at all, but I still want to use it, I can make it very faint in the background.
 So we'll work with that for now.

 Step 02: Create dynamic layout elements.

 Learn how to use Content-Aware Layout features like Stacks and padding to create dynamic elements to set-up your document for components.

 In this next step, we're going to take a look at Content-Aware Layout.
 This is a set of features in Adobe XD that makes it really efficient to rearrange content and create really adaptive content for when we convert things like buttons into reusable components.
 Now button's navigation labels often have changing text and when you have changing labels within an element that has a background shape, you want that shape to respond dynamically to the changing text labels.